What are the takeaways from Prince Harry’s day in a London court?

 Harry’s anguish is evident, but the lawyer for Mirror Group thought his memory was flawed.
 Attorney Andrew Green took Harry through the articles one by one Tuesday, asking whether he could remember reading them at the time of publication.
 In many cases he could not.

-Green also said Harry was “In the realms of total speculation” when he said stories must have been acquired by phone hacking or other illicit means.
+Green also said Harry was “in the realms of total speculation” when he said stories must have been acquired by phone hacking or other illicit means.

 The lawyer said there have been “many different routes” by which information about Harry had made its way into the media and “it doesn’t always require unlawful press activity.”